 Nobody wants to get sued, and even fewer people want to get sued without insurance.
 You will need to be aware of the liability issues associated with your new steel building from the very beginning to ensure you have the legal protection you deserve.

-First, during the construction phase, make sure all of your contractors and subcontractors are licensed and bonded and don't just take their word for it.
-Demand to see a copy of their insurance or bond before work commences.
-If they are not insured, you are on the hook for any injuries or damages sustained during construction.
+First, during the construction phase, make sure all of your contractors and subcontractors are insured and don't just take their word for it.
+Demand to see a copy of their insurance before work commences.

-Contacting your homeowner's insurance agent is a critical step you cannot afford to skip.
-You are going to need coverage in the unlikely event that something would happen with your steel building to damage your neighbour's property or to injure a visitor to your home.
+You are going to need insurance coverage in the unlikely event that something would happen with your steel building to damage your neighbour's property or to injure a visitor to your home.
 Odds are you'll never need the coverage, but if you are not fully covered, the financial hit could be devastating.

 Additionally, you are going to want coverage on the steel building to protect yourself.
 Say for instance you have a water line break, and the only way to fix the problem is to go through where you installed your steel building.
 If you have the structure covered, any costs associated would likely be paid by your insurance company.
-Depending on where you live, you may also want protection in the event of a natural disaster like a tornado or a hurricane.
+Depending on where you live, you may also want protection in the event of a natural disaster like flooding.

 Do not just presume your existing insurance policy will cover a new structure; the last thing you want to do is open up a loophole for an insurance company to use to avoid honouring your policy.
-You will most likely need an insurance rider, which is an add-on to your existing policy for additional coverage.
 At the very least, put your insurance company on notice about the new building so they can't come back later and claim they didn't know anything about it.There are legitimate pros and cons to weigh when considering a steel building as your residence, but if you do your homework, you can minimise potential pitfalls and build a home that is elegant, durable, energy-efficient, and unique.